Eastern Orthodox worship: The Divine Liturgy

-The Divine Liturgy is the Sunday sabbath worship service of the Eastern Orthodox Church.
+The Divine Liturgy is the Sunday worship service of the Eastern Orthodox Church.
 There are several forms of the liturgy: the Divine Liturgy of St. John Chrysostom, Liturgy of St. Basil, Liturgy of St. Mark, Liturgy of St. James, Liturgy of St. Gregory the Great, Liturgy of St. Tikhon of Moscow, and the Liturgy of the Presanctified Gifts.
 The Divine Liturgy begins with the exclamation from the priest, "Blessed is the kingdom of the Father and of the Son and of the Holy Spirit, now and ever and unto ages of ages."
 The assembled faithful respond, "Amen."
 The service begins with the Great Litany, so called because it is longer than most litanies and its petitions touch on the needs of the world: peace and salvation, the church, her bishops, her faithful, captives and their health and salvation, deliverance from anger and need.
 It is concluded, as with most litanies, by calling to the remembrance of the faithful the witness of the Theotokos and the saints.
 In light of that powerful witness, the faithful are charged to commend their lives to Our Lord Jesus Christ.
 A closing prayer is exclaimed by the priest.
 The Troparia, Kontakia, and Antiphons follow in eight different very moving melodic tones.

 Then, the Rite of Proclamation begins with the Trisagion.
 The rite of proclamation, the Epistle readings and Gospel are chanted by the Priest, Deacons, and Readers.
 The service continues with the Litany of Fervent Supplication, Litany of the Departed, and Litany of the Catachumens.
 The Liturgy of the Faithful follows with the Cherubic Hymn which is sometimes done kneeling then there is the Great Entrance of the Eucharistic Gifts and procession.
 The doors of the altar are the venerated and the gifts are presented before the faithful.
 Then everyone proclaims the faith through chanting the Nicene Creed.